-Designed for the experienced director of child care and preschool programs.
-The focus is on human relationships in the professional setting with an emphasis on political, fiscal, and working conditions and how they affect turnover and staff morale, support for families in the program, and managing personal growth and development.
+This course is designed for the experienced director of child care and preschool programs.
+The focus is on human relationships in the professional setting with an emphasis on political, fiscal, and working conditions and how they affect turnover and staff morale; support for families in the program, and managing personal growth and development.